jayinatlanta/beachdAI/readme.md

 1. The **Triage Agent** routes this to the **Standard Flow**.
 2. The **Researcher** is activated.

-#### **Code Deep Dive: getResearcherFacts in background.ts**
+Code Deep Dive: getResearcherFacts in background.ts

-The prompt gives the Researcher a critical choice:
+The prompt gives the Researcher a critical choice.
 // A snippet from the Researcher's prompt
 4\.  \*\*CRITICAL: Decide on Next Steps:\*\*
     \* If the user's goal is \*\*purely informational\*\* (e.g., "what's the weather?", "who won the game?") and you have found a COMPLETE answer, set \`requires\_browser\` to \`false\`.
     \* If the user's goal involves an \*\*action\*\* (e.g., "get a lyft", "buy a ticket", "post a tweet")... you MUST set \`requires\_browser\` to \`true\`.

-3. The Researcher uses its internal knowledge (powered by Gemini) and determines requires\_browser: false.
+3. The Researcher uses its internal knowledge (powered by Gemini) and determines requires\_browser: false, providing the answer in its facts array.
-4. The **Orchestrator** sends the facts directly to the **Presenter**, which formats the final answer for the user without ever launching a browser tab.
+4. The **Orchestrator** sees this and sends the facts directly to the **Presenter**, which formats the final answer for the user without ever launching a browser tab.
+This is the most efficient path for simple queries.

 ### **Flow 2: The DeliberAIte Flow (A Council of AI Experts)**